qotlabs/linopt/README.md

 ## About

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning.

 Currently this project is under initial development, so the major version is 0.

+### Contributing

+Contributing to Linopt is done via pull request mechanism.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ### Authors